dotnet-foundation/wg-membership/README.md

 # The .NET Foundation Membership Committee

 The committee is responsible for evaluating new member applications and discussing membership criteria.
+[See more information on .NET Foundation Committees here](https://dotnetfoundation.org/community/committees)

 ## Details